AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 ---
 title: Subtle Accessibility Failures (And How to Fix Them)
-description: You've scored 100 on Lighthouse's accessibility audit.
-But is your site actually accessible, or have you overlooked more subtle accessibility failures?
+description: You got a perfect score on an accessibility audit.
+But is your site actually accessible, or have you overlooked more subtle failures?
 keywords: [accessibility]
 categories: [accessibility, html]
 thumbnail: ./images/thumbnail.png